• Skip to primary navigation

 Potato starch is high in carbohydrates and calories, but it is also a good source of dietary fiber.

-It is important to note that potato starch should not be confused with potato flour, which is made from grinding up whole potatoes.
+Note that potato starch should not be confused with potato flour, which is made from grinding up whole potatoes.

 While both products are similar, they are not interchangeable.